 Embassies and High Commissions are essentially the same, but if you are in London's Trafalgar Square, one finds SA.
-OZ NA & Canada houses with the National Gallery surrounding Lord Nelson Column.
+OZ NZ & Canada houses with the National Gallery surrounding Lord Nelson Column.

 Union Buildings which houses the Presidential Office and Foreign Affairs, now has a new Building for the Foreign Ministry on Soutpansberg Road, South, on Meintjieskop ridge Bryntirion, where within secure confines are residences of President, State Guest House, Minister's homes and a 9 hole golf course.

 South Across Church street, is home of Charles Maggs, now British HC, the Embassy of the USA is one block west, once reputed to be the second largest other than Moscow, but times have changed, one block east in China Embassy, some 100 plus countries and world Organisations have ofifces in Eastwood, arcadia and colbyn areas, the once genteel residential areas have now become diplomatic and business